-Achilles tendinopathy starts with repeated small tears in the tendon, causing no
+Achilles tendinopathy starts with repeated small tears in the tendon.
+These tears may cause no

-obvious symptoms or mild to severe pain during movement.
+obvious symptoms.
+Or they may cause mild to severe pain during movement.
 As the tearing

 continues, the leg may weaken and the tendon pain may become constant.
 Abnormal

-growths (nodules) may develop in the tendon.
-And it may thicken.
+growths (nodules) may form in the tendon, and it may thicken.

 Without rest and treatment of Achilles tendinopathy,